cesarcharallaolazo/docker_spark_submit/README.md

     docker run --rm -d -v $PWD:/home/jovyan/SparkProjects/Project1 pyspark3_sub

-And you pyspark code will run, when it finishes the docker container finishes also
+And you pyspark code will run, when it finishes the docker container finishes also.